janester/tdrmm/_posts/2020-08-22-theme-song.md

 ---
 featimg: theme_with_logo.m4v
 title: Theme Song
-tags: [read-this-not-that, pnr]
+tags: [shania, theme]
-category: [Reviews]
+category: [About]
 layout: post-full
 type: video
 ---

-⁠We have a theme song!
+⁠If you are looking for a paranormal romance series with a strong female lead, we recommend that you skip The Unleashing and try Night Reigns.⁠